BU-Spark/se-diva-docs-backend/README.md

 db_functions.py includes the following functions:

-- `write_to_mongo(document, database, collection)`:Writes a given document to a specified collection in a specified database in MongoDB.
+- `write_to_mongo(document, database, collection)`: Writes a given document to a specified collection in a specified database in MongoDB.
 - `read_from_mongo(database, collection)`: This function reads all the documents from a specified collection in a specified database in MongoDB.
 - `upload_file_to_mongo(database, collection, file, file_name)`: This function uploads a file to GridFS in a specified database in MongoDB.
 - `download_file_from_mongo(database, file_name)`: This function downloads a file from GridFS in a specified database in MongoDB.